 Iftar the time of breaking the fast each day with a meal at sunset is, the children said, “a special time for the family to come together each day, to pray and eat together.”
 “Sometimes children can spend a lot of time in their rooms looking at screens, in Ramadan we see the importance of being together for a meal as a family.”
 “Being together as a family is important.”

-Ms Mortlock, Head of School at St John’s, told how she has been inspired by the dedication of local families to observe Ramadan and the support and care people give one another to keep the fast.
+Ms Mortlock, a teacher at St John’s, told how she has been inspired by the dedication of local families to observe Ramadan and the support and care people give one another to keep the fast.
 There is also, she commented, a spirit of generosity as, especially in Ramadan, the children will collect money for charity.
 In school it is good to talk with children and families about Ramadan and to see how many of the values it encourages are useful for us all to consider.